MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-how-to-create-service-quotes.md

 ---
 title: How to Create Service Quotes | Microsoft Docs
-description: You can use the **Service Quote** window to create documents where you enter information about a service, such as repairs and maintenance, on service items by customer request.
+description: You can use the **Service Quote** page to create documents where you enter information about a service, such as repairs and maintenance, on service items by customer request.
 You can use a service quote as a preliminary draft for a service order, and then convert the quote to a service order.
 services: project-madeira
 documentationcenter:
 author: SorenGP